open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 There are two ways to create issue templates.
 The first way is to use GitHub's template builder.
 For this option, you will need to go to your project's settings, navigate to the "Features" section, and under "Issues", click on "Set up templates".
 Here is a [detailed guide](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-templates) from the GitHub documentation.

-### How to Create Issue Templates Using `yaml` Files
+### How to Create Issue Templates Using YAML Files

-You can also create custom issue forms using `yaml`.
+You can also create custom issue forms using YAML frontmatter.
 You would start by creating a folder called `.github` in the root directory.
 Then, you will need to add a folder inside there called `ISSUE_TEMPLATE`. (**Note**: It is important that this folder is in all caps, or else it will not work on GitHub.)

 Inside the `ISSUE_TEMPLATE` folder, you can create different YAML files like a `bug.yml` or `feature.yml` file.
 Here is an [example bug report](https://raw.githubusercontent.com/open-sauced/.github/main/.github/ISSUE_TEMPLATE/bug_report.yml) used by OpenSauced.

 To learn more about issue templates, please review the [documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) on GitHub.

-## How to Create PR Templates
+## How to Create Pull Request Templates

 Similar to issue templates, pull request templates allow you to guide your contributors on how to provide specific and structured information when opening pull requests in your project.
 This template will be in a file called `PULL_REQUEST_TEMPLATE.md`, and it is usually located either in the root directory or the `.github` directory.